lightly-io/team-awareness-training/README.md

 ## Requirements to be a teacher

 To teach this course, you need to
 - Have the time to do it.
-Rougly 32 hours of effort is needed from the teacher in every course.
+Every course demands 32 hours from the teacher.
 - Have the time to stay up to date on research.
-You need to be on top of stress, producitivity, leadership, and organizational theory.
-This takes rougly 8 hours every week.
+The teacher need to be on top of stress, producitivity, leadership, and organizational theory.
+This takes about 8 hours every week.
-- And of course, a genuine passion for teaching.
-Preferably in these areas. :)
+- And of course, a passion for teaching.

 ## The teacher's job